Company Seven.

 Specifications Overview CCD Systems Control Systems Dome Specs/Plans Telescopes Details

-OGS 24 with people Aquired on 9 August 2007, the MCCM Observatory is built around our Optical Guidance Systems (OGS) RC24, a 24 inch (0.61 m) aperture Ritchey-Chrétien professional grade computer controlled telescope complete with an aluminum observatory dome with steel foundation structure.
-We also obtained the complete design blueprints for the entire facility as it was originally built in Arizona; this includes the observatory foundation with the detached classroom and control facility building, and so the reconstruction of this in Maryland should go uneventfully.
+OGS 24 with people Aquired on 9 August 2007, the MCCM Observatory is built around our Optical Guidance Systems (OGS) RC24, a modern 24 inch (0.61 m) aperture Ritchey-Chrétien professional-grade computer controlled telescope complete with Fork Mount, a 5 meter diameter observatory dome with welded steel base structure.
+We obtained the complete design blueprints for the entire facility as it was built for Biosphere 2 near Tucson, Arizona and this includes the plans for the observatory with a detached classroom and control facility building, so the reconstruction of this in Maryland should proceed uneventfully.

-The facility is undergoing relocation from the clear and dark skies of Arizona to the light polluted skies of Maryland where it and its associated equipment with other visual and radio telescopes will be made available for the following purposes:
+The facility has been relocated from the clear and dark skies of Arizona to the light polluted skies of Maryland where it and its associated equipment with other visual and radio telescopes will hopefully be made available for the following purposes:

-• Primary: promote science education through astronomy for primary and secondary students within the tri-county region.
+• Primary: promote science education through astronomy for primary and secondary school students within the region.

-1. host class field trips for presentations day and night about astronomy and related sciences
+1. host class field trips for presentations about astronomy and related sciences

-2. evening sessions for visual observing of celestial objects and man made satellites
+2. evening sessions for visual observing or imaging of celestial objects and man made satellites

 3. daytime opportunities for safe Solar visual observing

-5. continue cooperation with other programs (NASA Sun-Earth Day activities, the Analemma Society of Great Falls VA, NEODyS, etc.)
+4. continue cooperation with other programs (NASA Sun-Earth Day activities, the regional amateur astronomy clubs

-• Secondary: cooperate with NASA and Universities in studies of value to science (Gamma Ray Burst, Near Earth Objects, etc.)
+• Secondary: cooperate with government labs, NASA and Universities in studies of value to science (Gamma Ray Burst, Near Earth Objects, etc.)

-• Finally: provide the public with opportunities to glimpse occasional significant astronomical events.
+• Finally: provide the public with opportunities to glimpse the occasional significant astronomical events.

 This facility will as a matter of principle and practice not compete with but will work to promote the regional non-profit astronomical societies as Company Seven has historically done.